umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/postman-setup-swagger.md

 ## Missing agent

-When trying to obtain a token you might run into an error when trying to obtain a token.
-When looking in the postman console and see the following `Error: localhost request not supported`.
-This means you are missing the postman agent.
-You can get this from the [Postmant website](https://www.postman.com/downloads/postman-agent/) and try again.
+When trying to obtain a token you might run into an error.
+If you see the message `Error: localhost request not supported` in the Postman console, it means the Postman agent is missing.
+To resolve this issue, you can download the Postman agent from the Postman website [Postman website](https://www.postman.com/downloads/postman-agent/) and try again.

 ## SSL Certificate verification